 In the Master's degree programme in Architecture, you will learn how to tackle a broad diversity of design work confidently by carrying out research.
 The exact programme content can largely be chosen freely from the first semester and onwards.
 Project exercises carried out in so-called ‘studios’ serve as an important learning tool: Just as in architectural offices, an emphasis is placed on focused work in close communication with others.
 The topics addressed in the individual studios range from urban landscapes, the developed cultural landscape, the region and the city and on to individual building types and minute details of construction, representation and space.
 You will learn how to:

-The combination of compulsory project exercises and supplementary electives enables you to individually select specialisations that are part of the degree programme.
+The combination of compulsory project exercises, freely selectable specialisations and supplementary electives enables you to to design your studies according to your own interests.
 The final master's thesis, completed in the 4th semester, can also be assigned to an elective.

 Students benefit from the excellent ratio of supervision – as compared to the rest of Europe – which supports individual exchange between students and lecturers in the design courses.
 Master's students have access to numerous workspaces on campus.